supreethr23/LLMOps-Hands-On-Lab/Instructions/lab-06.md

 In this lab, you have performed the following tasks:

-- Set up the Azure OpenAI Benchmarking Tool.
+- Set up the Azure OpenAI Benchmarking Tool
-- Execute load tests on an Azure OpenAI deployment.
+- Executed load tests on an Azure OpenAI deployment
-- Analyze and interpret the results of the load tests.
+- Analyzed and interpreted the results of the load tests

 ### You have successfully completed the lab.